junxit/us-congress-bills-116/metadata.md

 - 2019-12-19 — Senate amendment proposed (on the floor): Amendment SA 1268 proposed by Senator Wicker.
 - 2019-12-19 — Senate amendment submitted
 - 2019-12-19 — The committee substitute withdrawn by Unanimous Consent.
+- 2020-03-03 — Amendment (A001) in the nature of a substitute offered by Mr. Pallone. (consideration: CR H1461-1464; text: CR H1461-1464)
+- 2020-03-03 — Amendment agreed to by House: On agreeing to the Pallone amendment (A001) Agreed to without objection.
+- 2020-03-03 — Considered by unanimous consent. (consideration: CR H1458-1464)
+- 2020-03-03 — House amendment agreed to: On agreeing to the Pallone amendment (A001) Agreed to without objection.
+- 2020-03-03 — House amendment offered
+- 2020-03-03 — House amendment offered/reported by: Amendment (A001) in the nature of a substitute offered by Mr. Pallone.
+- 2020-03-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-03-03 — Mr. Pallone asked unanimous consent to take from the Speaker's table and consider.
+- 2020-03-03 — On agreeing to the Pallone amendment (A001) Agreed to without objection.
+- 2020-03-03 — On passage Passed without objection. (text of amendment in the nature of a substitute: CR H1461-1464)
+- 2020-03-03 — Passed/agreed to in House: On passage Passed without objection.